aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

   - DDR_B_PRESENT
   - DDR_D_PRESENT

 These parameters are used to control which DDR controllers are impemented in the CL design.
-An example instantiation:
+An example instantiation (includes DDR_A and DDR_B, excludes DDR_D):
  ```
     sh_ddr #(.DDR_A_PRESENT(1),
            .DDR_B_PRESENT(1),